oracle/oracle-database-operator/docs/multitenant/ords-based/usecase02/README.md

 </span>

 You can use unplug and plug database with TDE; in order to do that you have to specify a key store path and create new kubernets secret for TDE using the following yaml file. **tde_secrete.yaml**.
-The procedure to unplug and plug database does not change apply the same file.

 ```yaml
 #tde_secret